Mermade/shins/README.md

 * Static TOC as per Slate v2.0
 * [GitHub emoji shortcuts](https://gist.github.com/rxaviers/7360908) are supported
 * For converting [OpenApi / Swagger](https://github.com/OAI/OpenAPI-Specification) or [AsyncAPI](https://github.com/asyncapi/asyncapi) definitions to Shins or Slate, see [widdershins](http://github.com/mermade/widdershins)
+* If you need a CLI with more control over the options, why not try [make-shins](https://github.com/cazzer/make-shins)

 ### Shins in the wild